kkangs0226/tp/docs/UserGuide.md

  all the time you have spent on each individual task, as well as on the project as a whole.

 ![StatsUISplit](images/StatsUISplit.png)
-Figure X: Breakdown of the statistics panel.
+Figure X: Sections of the statistics panel.

-{% include image.html url="images/StatsUISplit.png" description="Figure X" %}

 The statistics are displayed in 2 different formats: